-True — part of reducing overall stress includes finding ways to lighten our responsibilities and locate more time to relax.
+This is true — part of reducing overall stress includes finding ways to lighten our responsibilities and locate more time to relax.

-But less face it — finding more time in the day isn’t always possible.
+But less face it; finding more time in the day isn’t always possible.

 That’s why something quick and easy, such as Anahana’s 25-minute Unwind Your Mind service, is so vital to staying stress-free.
 This simple 25-minute (or 50-minute) service is a “snack-size” session, meant to zap away stress and clear your mind.
 It can be done anytime, anywhere.
 You’ll simply be paired with an experienced yoga instructor, mediation guide, or breathing expert who can help you refocus your thoughts, dissipate tension, and recharge.
 The session is yours.
 It’s catered to you.